Montagu's harrier: Status and distribution

-This species can still be found throughout most of the Western Palearctic.
+This species can still be found throughout most of the Western Palaearctic.
 In most European countries there is at least a small population, except in Norway where it is not present.
 The breeding range extends as far east as the Urals, whereas the most western population is that of Portugal.
 Breeding also occurs in northern Africa, mostly in Morocco.
 In Great Britain, the species is limited to southern England.
 In Ireland the species is rarely seen, and mainly in the South, although there are a number of breeding records, the most recent from 1971.
 Despite having a wide distribution, this bird is not common in many areas and has strong populations only in France, Spain, Russia, Belarus and Poland where the greater part of the European population can be found.
 Breeding sites frequently change, with some sporadic nesting occurring outside known breeding areas, however clear signs of reduced range are apparent and are associated with population decline.

 Status in Britain

 Montagu's harrier is a rare breeding bird in Britain.
-There are two breeding areas – the area surrounding The Wash, and downland areas of southern England, from Dorset and Hampshire north to Oxfordshire.
+There are two breeding areas: the area surrounding The Wash, and downland areas of southern England, from Dorset and Hampshire north to Oxfordshire.
 Away from these areas it occurs only as a scarce migrant.
 One site, Estuary Farm, near North Wootton in west Norfolk, a special observation area was negotiated with local landowners, so that pressure could be taken off other nesting pairs.
 In 2005, a pair bred on the Holkham estate.
 In 2015, it was reported that some Montagu's harrier were nesting at Blacktoft Sands, East Riding of Yorkshire.